My Background

 I also have a Facebook page that demonstrates Interior Design and mentoring.

+I am UK-born, of Barbadian parentage, linked to Portuguese and Irish ancestry.
 Although I did not follow a traditional art school path, I have often painted and drawn since childhood.

 However, as a free-spirited and impulsive individual, painting enables me to escape monotony and relish in the extraordinary.
 The aura around my work is non-judgmental, creating a space for everyone, no matter what emotions are stirred.